WangShourenWSR/fighting-game-two-tier-agent-system/README.md

 ### Hardware Requirements

 The project can be run on either Windows or Linux.
-While a high-end machine is not strictly necessary, however, since reinforcement learning environment simulations are CPU-dependent, high performance CPU is more perferable than other deep learning tasks.
+While a high-end machine is not strictly necessary, since reinforcement learning environment simulations are CPU-dependent, high performance CPU is more perferable than other deep learning tasks.
 Addtionally, the more VRAM, the more sub-process environments you can run.

 ### Environment Installation
 #### Recommended